contiv/install/README.md

 * To uninstall Contiv v2plugin:<br>
 `./install/ansible/uninstall_swarm.sh -f cfg.yml -e <ssh key> -u <username> -p`
 * Note: Adding the `-r` flag, will cleanup any Contiv state.
+* To see additional install options and examples, such as adding arguments to ansible for verbose output and proxy settings, run <br>`./install/ansible/uninstall_swarm.sh -h`.

 ## Kubernetes Installation